weni-ai/discord-proxy-flows/readme.md

 # Discord Proxy Flows

-This is an application that interacts with Discord and Flows, acting as a proxy between them to allow receiving messages and media files sent between a Discord bot and FLows.
+This is an application that interacts with Discord and Flows, acting as a proxy between them to allow receiving messages and media files sent between a Discord bot and Flows.

 ## Configuration